antarctica/bas-style-kit-docs/README.md

 Changes pushed to the *master* branch will be available at: https://style-kit-testing.web.bas.ac.uk.

-Changes pushed to the *release* branch will be available at: https://style-kit.web.bas.ac.uk.
+Tagged commits will be available at: https://style-kit.web.bas.ac.uk.

-**Note:** Due to caching, deployed changes may not appear for up to 30 minutes.
+**Note:** Due to caching, deployed changes may not appear for up to 1 hour.

+## Branching model

+There is only one long-term branch in this repository, *master*, which represents a working, stable, version of the project, but is not necessarily the released version.

+All changes are made in other branches and merged into the Master branch when ready.
+Multiple branches may be active at any one time, and **MUST** therefore be rebased on *master* before they are merged.

+When required, a release is made using a release branch.
+This is then merged with *master* and tagged.
+This triggers the relevant deployment tasks to release a new version.

 ## Provisioning